-Welcome to The Beverage Alcohol Resource (BAR) 5-Day Certification Program at The Culinary Institute of America!
+Welcome to The Beverage Alcohol Resource® (BAR®) 5-Day Program at The Culinary Institute of America!

-The Beverage Alcohol Resource (BAR) 5-Day course is the world’s premiere educational program on distilled spirits and mixology.
+The BAR 5-Day® course is the world’s premiere educational program on distilled spirits and mixology.
 Since our first 5-day course in 2006, our team of leading craft beverage and cocktail authorities has revolutionized the way in which spirits and cocktails are understood, appreciated, and enjoyed.
 Today, BAR continues to be the most trusted, comprehensive, and innovative source of information on distilled spirits and mixology in the beverage alcohol industry.

 A Step-by-Step Resource for Cocktail Creation and Mixology Methods